-At some point over the years, your business will have had a requirement for bespoke software or programmes to be loaded onto your computer, most businesses do.
-A specially built programme for your business to work exactly how it needs to and it’s usually hosted on-premises in an in house data centre.
+At some point over the years, your business will have had a requirement for bespoke software or programs to be loaded onto your computer, most businesses do.
+A specially built program for your business to work exactly how it needs to and it’s usually hosted on-premises in an in house data centre.
 The team know it inside out and you can’t live without it.
-The only problem is that it wasn’t built to run on the cloud or made integrate with cloud based apps.
+The only problem is that it wasn’t built to run on the cloud or made to integrate with cloud based apps.
 This is the main issue for businesses looking to go totally cloud based.

 It’s not necessarily a case of looking at it as Cloud Vs On-Premises, the most popular options, in this case, would be to opt for a hybrid cloud solution.
 That way, your IT strategy runs alongside your business and your plans for the future.

 At String, we apply the same strategic process to our own IT.
 We have opted for a hybrid approach and we regularly look at our infrastructure and consider what can be done in the cloud as opposed to on-premise and, over the years, have massively reduced our dependency on anything that isn’t cloud based.